Daniel Ash

 Daniel Gaston Ash (born 31 July 1957) is an English musician, songwriter and singer.
-Daniel Ash was born from a French mother and English father.
-He was born in England and spent his childhood in Northampton.
 He became prominent in the late 1970s as the guitarist for the goth rock band Bauhaus, which spawned two related bands led by Ash: Tones on Tail, Love and Rockets and more recently Ashes and Diamonds.
 He also reunited with bandmate Kevin Haskins to form Poptone, a retrospective of their respective careers, featuring Kevin's daughter Diva Dompe on bass.
 He has also recorded several solo albums.
 Several guitarists have listed Ash as an influence, including Dave Navarro of Jane's Addiction, Kim Thayil of Soundgarden, Hide of X Japan and John Frusciante of the Red Hot Chili Peppers.

 Life and work

+Ash was born to a half-French and half-Belgian mother and spent his childhood in Northampton.
 After going to concerts in his teenage years, Ash decided to perform on a stage in some way.
 He started playing guitar around the age of 15, but confessed to having been very lazy and learning only three chords, and nothing more, for about three years.
 He began playing in cover bands, often together with future bandmates David J and Kevin Haskins, whom he had known since nursery school.
 His first gig was in the Glasgow Rangers Workman's Club.